sahilmishra0012/ell887-products/README.md

 ## What we do here?
 - Create a NodeJS server which serves HTML pages to input product names and display them.
-- Connect the server to the MongoDB database to store the product names.
+- Connect the server to the Azure CosmosDB for MongoDB Database Account to store the product names.
 - A script to create collection to store data.
 - Dockerfile to create a docker image of the NodeJS Server with exposed port 3000.